bl13pbl03p/buildphish/README.md

 # BuildPhish
-Simple bash script which downloads, installs and sets up Gophish as a service.
+Simple bash script which downloads, installs and sets up GaaS: Gophish as a Service.
 Current version has been tested on Debian and Ubuntu.
 If Gophish has been configured successfully as a service, it will also start on boot

 ## Install & Run